Support the implementation of the Barnahus project in Ireland (Phases I and II)

 The participation of representatives of the relevant bodies and institutions is foreseen.
 Civil society organisations, Ombudspersons and academia will also be involved in the work carried out to implement and strengthen the Barnahus model in Ireland in light of existing needs to formulate concrete potential solutions.

 The final beneficiaries of the project are children at risk of or victims and/or witnesses of any type of violence, including sexual abuse.
-Children will eventually benefit from improved access to justice, more effective state response and more child-centred and child-friendly practices during the processing and management of cases of violence against children.
+Children will eventually benefit from improved access to justice, more effective state response and more child-centered and child-friendly practices during the processing and management of cases of violence against children.

 The Irish society as a whole will ultimately benefit from the project with the wider public reached through awareness raising and promotional activities.
 The project will contribute towards a more aware society that is capable of identifying, preventing, and responding to violence against children.